schierlm/Oberon-extended-history/README.md

-# The Experimental Oberon operating system
+# The Experimental Oberon Operating System
 Experimental Oberon is a revision of the Original Oberon operating system and the Oberon-07 compiler (www.projectoberon.com), containing a number of enhancements, including

 * Continuous fractional line scrolling with variable line spaces